-Some are also voicing serious concern about the percentage of minority students that have been arrested in the previous year, since it appears to be much higher that the percentage of minority students in the school system overall.
+Some are also voicing serious concern about the percentage of minority students that have been arrested in the previous year since it appears to be much higher than the percentage of minority students in the school system overall.
 However, the NYPD insists that the officers working in the schools are performing their duties in an unbiased manner.

 “The NYCLU’s kneejerk reaction to claim racism is as old as it is false,” the NYPD said in a released statement responding to the NYCLU’s report.
 “The NYCLU persists in smearing school safety agents and police officers who do good work professionally in an unbiased manner.”